GoogleCloudPlatform/bq-pii-classifier/README.md

 ## New Environment Deployment Guide {#new-env-deployment-guide}

+### Determine the deployment type

+Identify which deployment type you're targeting, weather an `org-level` or `project-level` as explained in the [deployment types](#project-level-vs-org-level-deployments) section.
+This info will be used in some of the next steps.

 ### Create project(s)

 Create a `host` and `publishing` projects to host the resources and services